dileshan/clibs/README.md

 clibs
 =====

-Libraries that aren't in the C++ STL libraries that should, amongst other functional utility code.
+Libraries that aren't in the C++ STL libraries that should be, amongst other functional utility code.